-Anti-boycott laws in the U.S. prevent Centene from taking action in support of a boycott imposed by a foreign country upon a nation that is friendly with the U.S. Centene is required to report to the U.S. Government certain boycott-related requests.
-Additionally, other countries and territories also have anti-boycott protections, including the non-cooperative and sanctioned jurisdictions list maintained by the European Commission for the European Union.
-To ensure compliance with all relevant anti-boycott laws and protections, refer any boycott issue or question to the Ethics & Compliance Department, the Legal Department, or your business unit's compliance helpline or inbox.
+Anti-boycott laws prevent Centene from taking action in support of a boycott imposed by a foreign country upon a nation that is friendly with the United States.
+Centene is required to report to the United States government certain boycott-related requests.
+To ensure compliance with anti-boycott laws, we all must refer any boycott issue or question to the Ethics & Compliance Department, the Legal Department, or the Centene Compliance Helpline.